xxx/cbfc/README.md

 The cell width and count is configurable on the code generator:
 `Cbfc::LlvmCodeGen.new(ast, cell_count: 50000, cell_width: 8)`
 Cell widths of 8, 16, 32, 64, and 128 bits are supported.
 Native ints are used by default, and the cell count defaults to 30,000.
+128 bit-widths are not available when generating C code with the `Cbfc::CCodeGen` class.

 Memory wrap checking is configuration on the code generator:
 `Cbfc::LlvmCodeGen.new(ast, enable_memory_wrap: false)`